Kapil5849Jadon/UNIQLO-Web-Clone/README.md

 # UNIQLO.COM

 One of the world's largest apparel retail company offering clothing, shoes, and accessories for men, women and kids.
-You can add the food items in cart-page then order the food items by checking out.

 # Deployed Link: